Dark Photon mediated Inelastic Dark Matter in Cosmology, Astrophysics and Colliders: Collider Prospects: FASER and FASER 2

 and the decay length in the laboratory (LHC) frame is given by $\beta \gamma c \tau$, where $\tau$ is the life time of $\chi_2$, $\beta = |\vec{p}/E|$ is the velocity in units of the speed of light $c$ and $\gamma = E/M_{\chi_2}$ is the Lorentz factor in the laboratory frame.
 Notice that the proper decay length $c\tau$ depends only on the model parameters.
 On the other hand, the quantity $\beta\gamma = |\vec{p}|/M_{\chi_2}$, which characterizes the Lorentz boost of $\chi_2$, is a kinematic variable to be obtained from a numerical simulation.

 The currently active ForwArd Search ExpeRiment (FASER) \cite{FASER:2022hcn} is well suited to detect light, weakly interacting LLPs.
 Such light LLPs typically have small transverse momenta ($p_T\sim M_{LLP}$, with $M_{LLP}$ the LLP mass) and are produced predominantly along the proton–proton collision axis, acquiring a large Lorentz boost in the forward direction.
 This can be seen in Appendix~\ref{Appendix: collider} where we provide a few examples of boost distributions along the beam axis for a set of selected benchmark points as well as the transverse boost distributions.
 Specifically, FASER is located 480 m downstream of the proton-proton interaction point used by the ATLAS experiment and is sensitive to LLP decays occurring inside a cylindrical detector volume with radius $R = 10$ cm and length $L = 1.5$ m.
 Additionally, FASER~2 has been proposed as an upgrade of FASER for the High-Luminosity LHC (HL-LHC) phase and as a part of the Forward Physics Facility (FPF) \cite{Feng:2022inv, Adhikary:2024nlv}.
-FASER~2 will be located 620 m downstream of the ATLAS interaction point with a cylindrical decay volume of radius $R = 1$ m and length $L = 10$ m, significantly larger than that of FASER.
+FASER~2 will be located 620 m downstream of the ATLAS interaction point with a cylindrical decay volume of radius $R = 1$ m and length $L = 10$ m, significantly larger than that of FASER\footnote{The decay volume of FASER~2 will likely be a $2.6\times 1\times 10$~m$^3$ cuboid \cite{FPF:2025bor}.
+For simplicity we assume the same cylindrical shape as in FASER.}.